Exploring Evaporating Primordial Black Holes with Gravitational Waves

 Inserting equations \eqref{eq:Aphi} and \eqref{eq:relatiosk2} to \eqref{eq:gwspeak}, the peak of the GW spectrum (right after evaporation), at $k \sim k_{\rm UV}$, is approximately

-The density fluctuations on $k\sim k_{\rm UV}$ become $O(1)$ at the time of reheating and hence our results are approximate.
+The density fluctuations on $k\sim k_{\rm UV}$ become $O(1)$ at the time of reheating and effects of non-linearities could possibly become relevant.
+Hence, our results are approximate.
 This can be further improved with future numerical studies.
 On can then relate this result to the energy density ratio of gravitational waves at the time of BBN by \cite{Caprini:2018mtu}

 where $\Delta N_{\rm eff}$ is the effective number of neutrino species and where we took into account the temperature dependence of the effective degrees of freedom $g_*(T)$ in the total energy density of radiation.
 Hence, we can write